AobiYT/legacy-translations/README.md

 ## If you have further questions

-Please join LuckPerms' [Discord server](https://discord.gg/luckperms) to ask your question there.
-This is not a official repository and we can't answer your questions here.
+Please join LuckPerms' [Discord server](https://discord.gg/luckperms) and ask your question there.
+This is not an official repository and we can't answer your questions here.